 We want to say a huge thank you to the thousands of you who responded to our Inquiry into school transport for disabled children.

 The Inquiry is now chaired by Stephen Lloyd MP for Eastbourne.

 What do we want to achieve?

 - Closing the loophole in the law for under 5s and disabled young people of sixth form age.
 Read more about school transport for young people over 16 in England.

 - We are calling on the Scottish Government, Welsh Assembly and Northern Ireland Executive to strengthen the law, making it clear that education authorities 'must' provide school transport for children because of their special or learning needs, disability, or mobility problems.

 - See our full list of recommendations in our report.

 - To help parents understand their rights to school transport.
 Find out your rights on our webpages.

 What are we are doing?

-- An information campaign for parents, including factsheets and template letters on how to challenge decisions.
-See our new webpages and myth buster on school transport
+- Running a information campaign for parents, including factsheets and template letters on how to challenge decisions.
+See our new webpages and myth buster on school transport.

 What else are we doing